Undergraduate options include three-, four- or five-year full-time degrees and year-long degree top-up courses.

 3. Courses with an integrated foundation year

 We offer a number of courses with an extra year of integrated study at foundation level.
-Offering this route opens up opportunities to students who do not hold the required A-levels or equivalent qualifications, who are changing career, or returning to study.
+Offering this route opens up opportunities to students who are changing career, returning to study, or do not hold the required A-levels or equivalent qualifications.

 The foundation year gives you the support, knowledge and skills you need.
 You will be required to successfully complete the foundation year before progressing to the degree course.